 During this process, we are also able to evaluate the unique abilities and talents of each child.
 Our interview weekends are an important instrument when it comes to determining the eligibility of the candidates in question.
 Every audition is given careful consideration as we perform a detailed evaluation of the natural talent displayed by each child.

-If your child is fortunate enough to pass their Second Evaluation, registration for Premiere will also take place the same night they pass their Second Evaluation.
-At this point, we discuss which option level is appropriate for your child.
-We prepare our performers from the time they are registered for the program up to the time they attend the program at Walt Disney World.
+If your child is fortunate enough to pass their Second Evaluation, registration for Premiere will also take place the same day they pass their Second Evaluation.
+At this point, we discuss which Level is appropriate for your child.
+We prepare our performers from the time they are registered to the time they attend the production at Walt Disney World.

 Premiere Interview Weekends involve a variety of activities and processes.
 The following sections outline several features that you can expect during the time spent at one of our weekends:

-The children that are selected from Saturday’s activities return on Sunday or Monday for a Second Evaluation.
+The children that are selected from Saturday’s activities return on Sunday for a Second Evaluation.
 During this evaluation the children are assigned an additional scene to perform.
-They are given some time to practice and read through the script before they are brought into a room with their families to have their performance assessed.
+They are given some time to practice and read through the script before they are brought into a room with their family to have their performance assessed.